 Initially before launch, I found it a challenge to find the right people to work with overseas.
 I could have easily gone somewhere like China, India or Bali to work with a factory, not even needing any face to face contact, however that defeated the purpose of my business.
 I wanted to make it more personal and was looking to work with a family or an organisation that I respected.
 I chose Nepal because it felt like a good fit and I had always wanted to travel there.
 After doing months of research on materials available and skills of the local people, I booked a month-long trip there to give myself plenty of time.

 The wonderful thing about Nepalese people is how open they are to helping you.
-From when I arrived, I found that they always made time to meet me, would always take my request seriously and if they couldn’t help, would provide details of someone that might be able to.
+From when I arrived, I found that they always made time to meet me, would always take my requests seriously and if they couldn’t help, would provide details of someone that might be able to.
 I followed my instinct which eventually led me to exactly who I was looking to work with.

 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Woodfolk, who made your accessories?
 Can you tell us a bit about them?

 I am a passionate advocate for supply chain transparency.
 I’m a big believer that transparency is just as important as the design and the designer.
-From start to finish, one item might touch the hands and use their skills of 20 people and every consumer has the right to know where their items are truly coming from.
-Understanding transparency lifts the veil on brand’s practices and consumers can factor in their behaviour as a global citizen into the purchasing decision to support the movements.
+From start to finish, one item might touch the hands and use the skills of 20 people and every consumer has the right to know where their items are truly coming from.
+Understanding transparency lifts the veil on brand’s practices, and consumers can factor in their behaviour as a global citizen into the purchasing decision to support the movements.

-Woodfolk works with artisans in Nepal to handmake our pieces from natural materials, a path I chose as I wanted to know exactly who would be making my products and know that they would receive fair pay for their efforts.
+Woodfolk works with artisans in Nepal to hand-make our pieces from natural materials, a path I chose because I wanted to know exactly who would be making my products and know that they would receive fair pay for their efforts.
 After learning about Nepal, an impoverished yet culturally rich nation, I travelled there in 2013 to find artisans to work with.
 I feel very privileged to be working with the most lovely, talented Nepalese family to make our Wood pieces.
 They are of Newari culture from Kathmandu Valley, and have been woodcarvers for generations.
 Through our partnership and as Woodfolk grows, more job opportunities have been extended to other members of their family and community.

-We seek to demonstrate a fairer alternative to businesses seeking trade with third world countries by partnering with small family-run businesses and Women focused organisations, not exploitative sweatshops.
+We seek to demonstrate a fairer alternative to businesses seeking trade with third world countries by partnering with small family-run businesses and women-focused organisations, not exploitative sweatshops.
 Our relationships in Nepal are built on trust, equality, fair trade and a long-term goal of bringing meaningful change to their lives, creating opportunity, self-determination, support and hope to these communities through social entrepreneurship.

 Best piece of advice you have ever received?